AltspaceVR/altspacevr-project-unity-cursor/README.md

 To work on the project:

 - Fork and clone the repo.
 - Open up the Unity project in `Project`, and work there.
-This project was built in Unity 4.6, so if you are using Unity 5 you may need to migrate the project or [download and install 4.6](https://unity3d.com/get-unity/download/archive).
+This project was built in Unity 5.6.0f3.

 # Part 1 - 3D Cursor